siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ```

 If you define the maximum temperature reading out of every 10 events, you need to define a `lengthBatch` window of 10 events.
- Where this window operates as a batch/tumbling mode where the following 3 subsets will be calculated when a list of 30 events are received in a sequential order.
+This window operates as a batch/tumbling mode where the following 3 subsets are calculated when a list of 30 events are received in a sequential order.

 |Subset|Event Range|
 |------|-----------|